 Population vs. Sample Variance and Standard Deviation

-You can easily calculate population or sample variance and standard deviation, as well as skewness, kurtosis, and other measures, using the Summary Statistics Excel Calculator.
+You can easily calculate population or sample variance and standard deviation, as well as skewness, kurtosis, and other measures, using the Descriptive Statistics Excel Calculator.

 Variance and Standard Deviation Definition and Calculation